🎂 Age & Date Guide

 Calculating your age sounds simple — subtract your birth year from today's year.
-But the moment someone asks for your exact age in years, months, and days, or needs your age as on a specific cutoff date for a government form, school admission, or competitive exam, the calculation gets surprisingly involved.
+But the moment someone needs your age in years, months, and days, or needs it as on a specific cutoff date for a government form or school admission, the calculation gets surprisingly involved.
+This guide covers everything.

 Why Exact Age Calculation Matters